-Please review the Facility Need Review Rule (LAC 48:1 Chapter 125 Facility Need Review 2018) below for general information; application and review process; documentation; change of ownership; change of location; and determination of need/approval:
+Please click here to review the Facility Need Review Rule (LAC 48:1 Chapter 125 Facility Need Review 2018) for general information; application and review process; documentation to submit; change of ownership; change of location; and determination of need/approval.

 Provider types listed below must apply for and receive FNR approval before submitting an application for initial licensure to Health Standards Section:

 Please note the effective date of February 20, 2018, all new applicants and those with incomplete applications will be subject to the FNR process.

 Please contact Dasiny Davis at 225.342.0454 or Dasiny.Davis@la.gov if you have any questions regarding the FNR process.

 (ICF/DD, and NH are currently under a moratorium)